Dog Breeds: Find the Right Fit for Your Lifestyle

 Remember: Every Dog Is an Individual

 Breed info is helpful, but the real magic is meeting dogs in person.
-Our adoption counselors can tell you about each dog’s actual personality—not just what the breed typically looks like.
+Only time can tell you about each dog’s actual personality – not just what the breed typically looks like.

 The best way to get to know a dog is to spend time with them, but understanding breed characteristics can help you know what questions to ask and what to expect.
 Whether you are looking for an active adventure buddy, a family companion, or a laid-back best friend, learning about breeds can help point you in the right direction.